bishnupriya140/ITER_21-25-PS-6-Image-Recognization-using-CNN-model/README.md

-# L&T Edutech Project Image recognization using CNN
+# L&T Edutech Project Object recognization in Images using CNN
 AIM OF THE EXPERIMENT:-
      Develop a CNN Model to recognize the object in image using CIFAR-10 dataset and check the accuracy,sensitivity.